Pali-Aike volcanic field: Local

 The Pali-Aike volcanic field covers a surface area of 4500 km2, and extends over 150 km from northwest to southeast.
 It is formed by a plateau of lava flows that is up to 120 m thick (in its northwestern reach), with an average relief of 20–100 m.
 This plateau is formed by tables containing depressions and lakes, and whose margins are steep-dipping slopes that accumulate blocks at their feet.
 It includes remnants of individual volcanic centres, and some volcanic necks situated in the west–central part of the field may be the formerly underground components of now-eroded volcanic edifices.
 Among these volcanic necks are the Cuadrado, Domeyko, Gay and Philippi hills, which conspicuously stick out of the surrounding plains.
-The volcanic rocks were emplaced atop Tertiary-age sediments, which were smoothened by glacial action.
+The volcanic rocks were emplaced atop Cenozoic- to Tertiary-age sediments, which were smoothened by glacial action.
 The sediments are often unstable and prone to mass wasting and landslides.

 There are 467 volcanic vents in the field.
 Monogenetic volcanoes are emplaced on the lava plateau at elevations of 110–180 m above sea level and include maars, tuff rings and scoria cones.
 These various centres rise between 20–160 m above the surrounding terrain.
 Nested craters, breached craters and fissure vents are common among the various vents, as are lava flows, but there has been little research on the scoria cones.
 Lava flows embedded in valleys reach lengths of 8 km.
 Pyroclastic cones in Pali-Aike include Aymond, Colorado, Dinero, Fell and Negro.
 The vent Cerro del Diablo, a pyroclastic cone, is the youngest volcano in the field and has emitted both ʻaʻā and pahoehoe lava, which have a fresh appearance and no soil cover.
 The vents were origins of lava flows, which sometimes breached the vents.
 Some flows are older and covered with soil while younger ones are not.
 Such young lava flows also have surface features including lava tunnels, hornitos, tumuli and a wrinkled surface.
 Some of these are heavily eroded while the southeastern part of the field features fresh-looking centres, where they form the "Basaltos del Diablo".
 The individual volcanoes are subdivided into three groups, which are referred to as "U1" (the plateau lavas), "U2" (the older centres) and "U3" (for the more recent vents).